obi199/MPC2000-File-Converter/README.md

 # MPC2000-File-Converter

-Converts wav files from 16bit 44100 Hz MONO to SND Akai Format and back from MONO SND to wav.
+Converts wave files from 16bit 44100 Hz Mono or Stereo to SND Akai 2000 format or from SND to wav.
-Use Cmake or compile wav2snd and snd2wav source files. works for MPC 2000.
+Use Cmake to compile wav2snd and snd2wav source files. tested with MPC 2000.